Riggs Road Line: History

-On May 15, 2003, the original bus bays inside Prince Georges Plaza mall, were demolished in order to build a new Target store.
+On May 15, 2003, the original bus bays inside Prince Georges Plaza Shopping Center, were demolished to build a new Target store.
 Route R2 along with routes 86, C4, F4, F6, F8, R3, R4 and TheBus 13, 14, 18 have stopped entering and looping inside around the mall.
 This change did not affect routes R1 or R5.

-In 2010, a series of proposals were made that'll affect routes R2 and R5 as part of WMATA's FY2011 and FY2012 budget.

-WMATA proposed to reroute route R2 into Lewisdale neighborhood along 23rd avenue and University Boulevard replacing route R3 service which is proposed to be eliminated.
+In 2010, a series of proposals were created for Routes R2 and R5 as part of WMATA's FY2011 and FY2012 budget.
+In the proposal, WMATA was to reroute route R2 into Lewisdale neighborhood along 23rd avenue and University Boulevard replacing route R3, which is proposed to be eliminated.
 Route R2 would also discontinue service to Prince George's Plaza station with alternative service provided by routes C4, F4, and TheBus 18.
-Route R5 would be discontinued and replaced by more frequent R2 service.
+Route R5 would be discontinued and replaced by a more frequent R2 service.
 Route R1 would not be affected by the changes.

 The proposal would be brought up again in 2011 sharing the same proposal idea from the 2010 proposed changes.

-On June 17, 2012, route R5 was discontinued and route R2 discontinued service to Prince Georges Plaza and instead was rerouted along 23rd avenue and University Boulevard to serve the Lewisdale Neighborhood replacing route R3 which was shorten to Prince Georges Plaza.
-The only change from the R2 and R3 into Lewisdale was route R3 turned onto Fordham street, while route R2 remained straight along 23rd avenue and turned onto University Boulevard.
-Service to Prince Georges Plaza was replaced by routes C4 and F4 and TheBus 18.

-Discontinued service on Riggs Road between East-West Highway and University Boulevard was taken over by routes C4 and R1.
-The R2's former routing between the intersection of East-West Highway & Riggs Road and Prince George's Plaza station, was replaced by routes C4, F4 and TheBus 18.
-The rest of the R2's routing between Fort Totten station and the intersection of Riggs Road & East-West Highway, as well as between the intersection of Riggs Road & University Boulevard and Calverton, remained the same.
-Route R1 was not affected from any of the changes.